 Hull Truck Theatre artistic policy

 Drama is at the heart of our programming, and we have relationships with a number of key touring partners whose work we programme on a regular basis, including Northern Broadsides, The John Godber Company and Hull Jazz Festival.

-Dance, music and comedy are programmed across both spaces and, as with the drama programme, we curate and promote work by both established and emerging companies of national repute.
+Dance, music and comedy are programmed across both spaces and, as with the drama programme, we curate and promote work by companies of national repute.

 How we programme

-This is the broadest of our strands, incorporating performances that make a good night out for diverse audiences and including everything from classical drama, to jazz and stand-up comedy.
+This is the broadest of our strands, incorporating performances that make a good night out for diverse audiences and including everything from classical drama to jazz and stand-up comedy.

 Local to Hull & East Yorkshire